26 November 2026 - 06 December 2026 Germany, Austria and Paris Christmas Travel Tour 640

 • Berlin has a temperate climate, with cold winters and warm summers.
 Winter temperatures can drop below freezing, while summer averages are in the mid-70s°F (around 24°C).
 Spring and fall can be unpredictable, so pack layers and prepare for rain.

 • Medical insurance is not mandatory for travel to Germany, but it is highly recommended.
-Ensure that your health insurance covers international travel, or consider purchasing travel insurance for added peace of mind
+Ensure that your health insurance covers international travel, or consider purchasing travel insurance for added peace of mind.
+Find that here.

 • Tipping in Germany is appreciated but not obligatory.
 In restaurants, it is common to round up the bill or leave a tip of around 5-10% for good service.
 For taxis and hotel staff, rounding up is also the norm.